This post may contain affiliate links. Please read my full disclosure here.

 In any places you’re not sure about, use blue painter’s tape to mark your sections on the wall to get an idea of what different configurations will look like.
 This step was invaluable to me, because there were certain areas I couldn’t envision without seeing an outline on the wall.

-Once I decided on the configuration, I used notecards to draw out the plan for each wall as well as make note of the length of the cuts we would need for each section.
-I got this idea from Ashley, and it was so helpful to easily be able to find the information we needed once we started our project.
+Once I decided on the configuration, I used note cards to draw out the plan for each wall as well as make note of the length of the cuts we would need for each section.
+Don’t let all the calculations below scare you off.
+You don’t necessarily have to do this, but I’m a visual-oriented person so I found it helpful to “see” things on paper before we started.

 My husband started out assembling entire sections in the garage, using staples or nails at the corners to hold them together, and then attaching the whole thing to the wall at once.
 He soon discovered this wasn’t the fastest or easiest way to go, so he started attaching one piece of molding to the wall at a time, leaving the nails nearest to the last corner until the last and then bringing those two sides together to touch at the corner.